Experian, TransUnion and Equifax now offer all U.S. consumers free weekly credit reports through AnnualCreditReport.com.

 How Do Car Loans Work?

-You can get a car loan from a number of places.
-Banks, credit unions and vehicle manufacturers are the most common sources of car loans.
-You may even be able to secure financing directly from the dealership ("buy here, pay here"), but that's not usually a great option.
+You can get a car loan from a number of places, including banks, credit unions and vehicle manufacturers.
 In some cases, you can apply for a loan directly from a lender, and in others, your lender may arrange financing on your behalf.

-What to Do if You Can't Afford Your Car Loan Payments
+What to Do if You Can't Afford Your Car Payments

 Getting rid of your mode of transportation isn't ideal, but if you can't stick to your repayment schedule, you may lose the vehicle anyway.
 By selling it, you can be in control of the process, and you may be able to get enough cash in the sale for a down payment on a less expensive car.